MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-csv-upload.md

 ## Load the file to a Delta table

 1. Right-click or use the ellipsis on the CSV file to access the contextual menu, and select **Load to Delta**.
 1. The load to tables user interface shows up with the suggested table name.
-Real time validation on special characters apply during typing.
+Real time validations on special characters apply during typing.
 1. Select **Confirm** to execute the load.
 1. The table now shows up in the lakehouse explorer, expand the table to see the columns and its types.
 Select the table to see a preview.